hacobe/notes/smith_waterman_algorithm.md

 The [note](https://github.com/hacobe/notes/blob/main/needleman_wunsch_algorithm.md) on the Needleman-Wunsch algorithm should be read before this note.

-Given 2 strings s0 and s1, the **Smith-Waterman algorithm** returns an alignment of a substring of s0 and a substring of s1  that achieves the maximum alignment score over all possible such alignments.
+Given 2 strings s0 and s1, the Smith-Waterman algorithm returns an alignment of a substring of s0 and a substring of s1  that achieves the maximum alignment score over all the alignments of all the possible substring pairs.[^1]

-It performs local sequence alignment as opposed to the global sequence alignment performed by the Needleman-Wunsch algorithm.
+Under the edit distance view of alignment, we can think of the algorithm as returning a sequence of operations that transforms a substring of s0 to a substring of s1.
+Furthermore, this sequence of operations achieves the maximum possible sum of operation scores over all the transformations between all the possible substring pairs.
+Using the edit distance as the score (gap_score=-1, mismatch_score=-1, match_score=0) returns 2 empty substrings, because it costs nothing to transform an empty substring into another empty substring.
+To avoid this trivial answer, we add a bonus for each successful match.

-Smith-Waterman modifies Needleman-Wunsch so that a negative alignment score is replaced by 0.
-Instead of starting at the bottom right corner and tracing back to the top left corner, it starts at a cell that achieves the maximum value in the matrix and traces back until it hits a cell with value 0.
+Smith-Waterman performs local sequence alignment as opposed to the global sequence alignment performed by the Needleman-Wunsch algorithm.
+It modifies Needleman-Wunsch so that a negative alignment score is replaced by 0.
+Also, instead of starting at the bottom right corner and tracing back to the top left corner, it starts at a cell that achieves the maximum value in the matrix and traces back until it hits a cell with value 0.

 ```python
 import collections